Cannabis behind the wheel

 Whenever you’re having conversations about impaired driving with your teenager, remind them that their safety is important to you – that they should call you for a ride if they ever consume alcohol or cannabis – no questions asked.

-Get more information about high driving here.
+Get more information about impaired driving here.

 1 – McKiernan, A., & Fleming, K. (2017).
 Canadian Youth Perceptions on Cannabis.
 Ottawa: Canadian Centre on Substance Abuse.